QCDIS/NaaVRE-website/Readiness-level-framework.md

 the equipment installers and construction workers need to coordinate their efforts, like co-development is done for the virtual lab.
 Once a lab is finished, the doors of the lab open for researchers to use the equipment in the lab to do their research.
 They can also create custom settings on the lab equipment to suit their needs, likewise a NaaVRE user could do development to change the source code to suit their own research.

+### Responsibilities
+#### VRE development and operations engineer
+- Implement developments from cloud researches and thesis students into NaaVRE.

 ### Readiness levels
 We discern five readiness levels in the development of a virtual lab.
 A new virtual lab starts at level 1.